blue-sky-r/controllino-he-tools/README.md

 Here are some additional utilities I have implemented and been in active use on my home monitoring rig running [alpine](https://www.alpinelinux.org/) linux (no systemd ;-).
 The scripts are mixture of bash and python programming for quick and easy implementation and fixing producing the immediate results - high ROI.

-As the [Controllino Hotspot](https://hotspot.controllino.com/) firmware is still under heavy development the changes are frequent and there is no backward compatibility maintained or promised = use at your own risk:
+Use at Your own risk - as the [Controllino Hotspot](https://hotspot.controllino.com/) firmware is still under development the changes are unexpected and lately also unannounced and there is no backward compatibility maintained or promised:

     Please note that these utilities are highly firmware version dependent and might stop working on the next firmware update without any warning